firesim/firesim/docs/source/workloadConfig.rst

 use-bbl
 ^^^^^^^^^^^^^
 Use BBL as the firmware rather than the default OpenSBI.
-If you specified 'pk-src' (pk includes bbl), that will be used, otherwise the default implementation from the board will be used.
+If you specified 'bbl-src', that will be used, otherwise the default implementation from the board will be used.

 host-init
 ^^^^^^^^^^^^^^